Glucuronic acid: Glucuronidation

-UDP-α-D-glucuronic acid (UDPGA) is often involved in the phase II metabolism (conjugation) of lipophilic xeno- and endobiotics.
-These linkages involve glycosidic bonds with thiol, amine and hydroxy groups, or esterification with the carboxyl and hydroxyl groups.
-This linkage process is known as glucuronidation (or glucuronide conjugation).
-Glucuronidation occurs mainly in the liver, although the enzymes responsible for its catalysis, UDP-glucuronyltransferases (UDP-GT), have been found in all major body organs, e.g., intestine, kidneys, brain, adrenal gland, spleen, and thymus.
-Analogous reactions occur with other UDP-uronic acids (e. g., D-galacturonic acid).

-Glycosides resulting from glucuronidation are named β-D-glucuronides, its salts and esters are named glucuronates.
-The human body uses glucuronidation to make alcohols, phenols, carboxylic acids, mercaptans, primary and secondary aliphatic amines, and carbamates more water-soluble, and, in this way, allows for their subsequent elimination from the body through urine or faeces (via bile from the liver) at a significantly increased rate.
-The carboxyl group is ionized at physiological pH, making the conjugated compound water-soluble.
-Compounds with molecular masses > 60,000 are too large for renal excretion and will be excreted with bile into the intestine.
-Neonates are deficient in this conjugating system, making them particularly vulnerable to drugs such as chloramphenicol, which is inactivated by the addition of glucuronic acid, resulting in gray baby syndrome.
-Bilirubin is excreted in the bile as bilirubin diglucuronide (80%), bilirubin glucuronide (20%), and unconjugated bilirubin (< 1%).
-In the Crigler–Najjar syndrome and the Gilbert syndrome, UDPGT activity is reduced or nearly absent due to mutations, resulting in jaundice.

-It is possible to exhaust the body's supply of glucuronic acid by combining multiple drugs/substances whose metabolism and excretion are primarily or entirely dependent on glucuronidation.
+It is possible to exhaust the body's supply of glucuronic acid by combining multiple drugs/substances whose metabolism and excretion are dependent on glucuronidation.
 Although most such substances have secondary metabolic routes which become prominent following GCA depletion, the rate of metabolism is reduced enough to produce a marked accumulation of all GCA substrates in the system; this often increases drug concentrations in the blood by medically relevant amounts.
-In the most severe cases permanent and debilitating organ damage (particularly the liver, kidneys, heart, and brain), and even death, have been known to occur.
+In the most severe cases, permanent and debilitating organ damage (particularly of the liver, kidneys, heart, and brain), and even death, have been known to occur.
 Ethanol, morphine, paracetamol (acetaminophen), cyclooxygenase inhibitors (NSAIDs), endogenous steroids, and certain benzodiazepines are all capable of contributing to GCA depletion, with ethanol and acetaminophen being the most commonly implicated substances involved in cases of accidental overdoses which have been positively attributed to glucuronic acid depletion.